the Carmel

 En November 1887, Louis Martin takes his daughters Céline and Thérèse to a pilgrimage to Rome organized by the diocese of Coutances-et-Avranches.

-During this stay, Thérèse had the audacity to ask Pope Leo XIII for permission to enter the Carmel at the age of 15 despite the opposition of the superiors, but the Holy Father did not give her the expected answer:
+During this stay, Thérèse has the audacity to ask the Pope Leo XIII authorization to enter Carmel at the age of 15 despite opposition from superiors, but the Holy Father did not give him the answer he had hoped for:

 « Well, my child, do what the superiors tell you.
 "And then" Let's go...
 Let's go...
 You will enter God willing!... »